Helpful Gardening Tips

 Sun or Shade – Full sun, some shade

-There are two different forms of Phlox, garden form which goes by the scientific name Phlox paniculata, which grows about 3 feet and is an upright flower and the creeping Phlox, which is a year-long spring ground cover.
+There are two different forms of Phlox, garden form, which goes by the scientific name Phlox paniculata, which grows about 3 feet and is an upright flower, and the creeping Phlox, a year-long spring ground cover.

 The mid-summer season is the perfect time for garden phlox to bloom.
 It looks beautiful in pollinator gardens, perennial gardens, and cottage garden landscapes.

 The creeping Phlox blooms in mid-spring and is ideal for cascading over planters and low walls and an excellent option for edging gardens.
 Both phlox forms produce a light fragrance that attracts hummingbirds and butterflies.